-Conquering the mighty Mt Everest Base Camp Trek is in the bucket list of almost every person.
-Even with determination, we may not be able to aim for the trek due to factors like work, health and various other.
+Conquering the mighty Mt Everest Base Camp Trek is on the bucket list of almost every person.
+Even with determination, we may not be able to aim for the trek due to factors like work, health, and various others.
 This package is designed especially for our clients who dream of reaching the foothills of Everest but are drawn back by such factors.
 A little bit of struggle to reach the top, and a little luxury of skipping the downhill trail, this package provides the beauty of the exceptional Himalayas.
-We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags and the enchanting aura of the Sherpa village.
+We enjoy the blanket of mountains surrounding the mystifying valley as we walk past thrilling bridges, moraines, Stupas decorated with vibrant prayer flags, and the enchanting aura of the Sherpa village.

 After spending good quality time at the viewpoint, we head back to Gorak Shep where we take the helicopter to go back to Lukla.
 We skip the downhill walk part of the trek.
 As we celebrate the accomplishment of conquering the trek, we unwind for the day nostalgic of the entire trail.
 We fly back to Kathmandu the next day from Lukla and conclude our trek to Everest Base Camp.